senatoredu/eks-workshop-v2-TAR-Section-contrib/website/docs/networking/traffic-distribution/setup.md

 sidebar_position: 20
 ---

-In this lab we are going to confirm the default traffic routing setup for the sample application with a focus on routing between the UI and Catalog components.
+In this lab we are going to confirm the default traffic routing setup for the sample application with a focus on routing between the UI and Catalog components through a Service.

 Currently there are 3 nodes deployed across the 3 different AZs, you can confirm that with the below command: